 In RSLogix, there are a couple of ways to show the address of a bit.
 The default is:

-For example, an address that references an output of an SLC 500 is O:5/0.
+For example, an address that references an output of a MicroLogix 1100 is O:0/0.
 That is:

-O:5/0 means that it is the first output on the card.
+O:0/5 means that it is the fifth output on the PLC.

-By the way, don’t get the capital “O’s” confused with zeroes.
+By the way, don’t get the capital “O” confused with a zero.

 RUNG – A section of the PLC ladder program that terminates in an output function of some type.
 Just like in an electrical ladder diagram, a rung has some type of output that is turned on or turned off by the preceding entities in the rung.
 The first rung in a ladder program is always 0000.

 HARDWIRED INPUT – a physical connection to the PLC from an input device (switch or sensor, etc.).